smirarab/skimming_scripts/Skim_processing_pipelines/README.md

     -r  threads for RESPECT; default: 8
     -d  number of iteration cycles for RESPECT, default: 8 -f  number of cores for SKMER, default: 8"

+The inputs are as follows:

+* `-x`: a folder containing two files per sample, one per read.

+* `-g`: the path of the reference library.
+If this path exists, the pipeline will just add to it.
+If it does not exist, the pipeline will create the library.

 This pipeline performs the following set of operations (and produces the respective output) for each genome mate pair in the batch of files: